 14.1 If Fynch develops software for a customer, the necessary information will be specified in writing by the customer.

 14.2 The information to be provided by the customer is the basis for the software to be developed, whereby the customer guarantees its correctness.

-14.3 An agreed acceptance test in writing gives the customer the right to test the software for 14 days unless the customer indicates earlier that it accepts the software.
+14.3 A written acceptance test agreed upon gives the customer the right to test the software for 14 days, unless the customer indicates earlier that it accepts the software.

-14.4 If this has been agreed upon, the developed software will be installed by Fynch at the customer before delivery.
-Acceptance presupposes delivery, as does the expiry of the acceptance period without notice of defects.
+14.4 If this has been agreed, the developed software will be installed by Fynch at the customer before delivery.
+Acceptance presupposes delivery and the expiry of the acceptance period without notice of defects.